pcaston/OpenPeerPower.github.io/source/_integrations/homekit.markdown

         type: integer
         default: 51827
       name:
-        description: Need to be individual for each instance of Home Assistant using the integration on the same local network.
+        description: Need to be individual for each instance of Open Peer Power using the integration on the same local network.
 Between `3` and `25` characters.
 Alphanumeric and spaces allowed.
         required: false
         type: string
-        default: '`Home Assistant Bridge`'
+        default: '`Open Peer Power Bridge`'
       ip_address:
         description: The local network IP address.
-Only necessary if the default from Home Assistant does not work.
+Only necessary if the default from Open Peer Power does not work.
         required: false
         type: string
       safe_mode: